 Intruder adopts secure coding principles during development.
 All code being checked in is reviewed for security weaknesses by both humans and automated scanning tools.

 Intruder uses SSH keys to control access to its infrastructure.
 No passwords are in use in the estate, protecting us from standard brute forcing and password stuffing attacks.

 Intruder uses two-factor authentication on all corporate accounts.
 This helps us prevent common attacks like email phishing, that aims to capture user credentials to gain access to company information and services.

 Intruder’s infrastructure is protected by anti-virus and anti-malware systems.

 The Intruder office is located in a dedicated secure room in a secured office block.
 The entrance to the building is secured with security guards during the daytime and is locked with a shutter and burglar alarm overnight, as well as being covered by CCTV.

 Intruder follows the principle of least privilege as a general model within the business.
 Where employees do not require access to information or systems, they are not given it.

 Governance & Responsibility

 No amount of technical security controls would be sufficient unless backed up by robust process and governance.
-Intruder has a robust governance model in place which makes specific staff members responsible for information security in the organisation, in line with ISO27001 principles.
+Intruder has a robust governance model in place which makes specific staff members responsible for information security in the organization, in line with ISO27001 principles.